knrick/mWebRTC/README.md

 ## Usage

 1. As an admin subscribe to push notifications on admin page by clicking *subscribe* button.
 If the browser asks for push-notification permissions, accept.
 You need to do it only once.
-2. As a client click *open_room* button on client page to join the waiting queue.
+2. As a client clicks *open_room* button on a client page to join the waiting queue.
 Again, if You are asked for the permissions, accept them.
 3. When a client joins the queue all browsers subscribed to push will get a notification.
 You should click or close the notification in less than a minute or else the admins will be considered offline and the client will be kicked out of the queue and will be asked to leave a callback message.
 4. At this moment client and admin will be able to communicate via a simple built-in chat.
-5. To create a WebRTC room and invite a client to videocall click a *call_button* button near the client's name.
+5. To create a WebRTC room and invite a client to video call click a *call_button* button near the client's name.
 The browser will ask for Camera and Microphone permissions.
-Then after couple seconds the client will get an invite notification.
+Then after a couple seconds, the client will get an invite notification.
-6. After client gets an notification, *call* button will pop up on his page.
+6. After client gets a notification, *call* button will pop up on his page.
 After clicking it the browser will ask for camera and microphone access.
 Then begins the connection.
 7. A connection should take a few seconds.
 When admin and client are connected they can see each other's camera and talk to each other via their microphones.
 Each one can disconnect by clicking *hangup* button.
 8. A client can connect back after disconnecting.
-But when An admin does it, the room closes.
+But when an admin does it, the room closes.

 [1]: https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts
 [2]: https://tools.reactpwa.com/vapid